On the Labeling of Black People

 Of late, I’ve been using the term “people of the global majority” - I’d love to know who invented it so I can give proper credit (UPDATE: This powerful phrase was coined by Rosemary Campbell-Stephens) - to remind me of that fact.
 And if everyone used it, wouldn’t it then seem more important to act in a way that benefited that majority, like say, ending systemic racism?
 Food for thought.

 How I Handle Issues of Naming

 My own approach - and you’ll have to choose your own - is to say what I mean.
 As a Black person, I speak most knowledgeably about the experiences of Black people.
 (I know a helluva lot about whiteness too, as every Black person does).
-If I’m talking about Latinos, I talk about Latinos (though it’s not my community and I can only speak about the experiences that may intersect with my own).
+If I’m talking about Latine people, I talk about Latine (though it’s not my community and I can only speak about the experiences that may intersect with my own).
 Ditto Indigenous people.

 Blanket labels can help us have a conversation, but they can also obscure vastly different cultural and personal experiences.
 As an anti-racist, it’s up to you to look behind and beyond the labels, and to hear individual stories, and to know - or find out - when a particular term is right to use, and when it’s not.
 And remember, if you’re not sure, just ask people how they identify.

 Thanks for reading.
 I’d love to hear your thoughts.

 © Sharon Hurley Hall, 2021.
 All Rights Reserved.